PPE — Personal Protective Equipment — plays a defining role in defending against the spread of COVID-19.

-Some of the types of PPE available for those in the First Aid and medical sectors include:
+The types of PPE available for those in the first aid and medical sectors include:

-The PPE you use when delivering First Aid will depend on your budget, what’s available at the time, and the nature of the hazards you and others are faced with in the circumstances.
+The PPE you use when delivering first aid will depend on what’s available at the time, the nature of the hazards you and others are faced with in the circumstances, and your budget.

 The recommended mask for anyone exposed to viral infection is the P2/N95 face mask, also known as the P2/N95 respirator.
 It is designed to filter the air before it enters the body, effectively blocking particles within the specific size range that applies to the Coronavirus.

-The P2/N95 mask will also filter smoke, gases, vapors and dust particles.
-It made a big impact in Australia during the horrendous bushfire season we experienced before Covid.
+The P2/N95 mask will also filter smoke, gases, vapours and dust particles.
+It made a big impact in Australia during the horrendous bushfire season we experienced before COVID.

 The ability for this mask to reduce exposure to contagious airborne viruses, including the Coronavirus depends on how you wear it.

 It’s important when wearing the N95 mask, to check that it seals firmly over your nose and around your mouth.
 This is something you can determine by inhaling.
 The mask should suction tightly to your face.
-It will leak where it should tighten if it’s not sealing correctly.
+If it’s not sealing correctly it will leak where it should tighten.